mavlink/mavlink-devguide/en/getting_started/installation.md

      ```
      pip3 install --user future
      ```

 1. (Recommended) Install modules for XML validation and formatting:
    * **Linux:**
      ```
      sudo apt install python3-lxml libxml2-utils
      ```

-1. (Optional) Install TkInter
+1. Install TkInter
     * **Windows:** Installed already as part of *Python for Windows*
     * **Linux:** Enter the following terminal command:
       ```
       sudo apt install python3-tk
       ```

-1. Clone the [mavlink repo](https://github.com/mavlink/mavlink) (or your fork) into a user-writable directory:
+1. Clone the official [mavlink repo](https://github.com/mavlink/mavlink) or your fork with your custom dialect:
    ```
    git clone https://github.com/mavlink/mavlink.git --recursive
    ```

 1. Set `PYTHONPATH` to the directory path containing your *mavlink* repository.
+This will allow you to launch the tool from anywhere using Python's module argument `python3 -m mavgenerate`.
    * **Windows:** `set PYTHONPATH=C:\path_to_root_of_cloned_mavlink_repository`
    * **Linux:** `PYTHONPATH=path_to_root_of_cloned_mavlink_repository`